 It’s October, and Halloween is almost upon us.
 With it comes exciting news for fans of the long-running Castlevania series starring everyone’s favorite bloodsucker.

-Generation after generation, heroes in the series battle their way through Count Dracula’s sprawling castle, filled with deadly traps, a macabre collection of unliving foes, and other horrors beyond imagination, to finally wipe that toothy grin off his face.
+Generation after generation, heroes in the series battle their way through Count Dracula’s sprawling castle, filled with deadly traps, a macabre collection of unliving foes, and other horrors beyond imagination, to finally wipe that toothy grin off Dracula’s face.

-At least, until he emerges once again in the next Castlevania game.
+Well, at least until he emerges once again in the next Castlevania game.

 Last month Konami announced they would be releasing Castlevania Requiem for the Playstation 4 via digital download on October 26th, resurrecting two of their most legendary, beloved Castlevania titles in one collection for the first time since they were originally released more than 20 years ago.